Golden Hour Roast: Slow-Roasted Chicken with Fennel and Citrus Glaze

 Marinate

-In a large bowl or zip bag, combine chicken thighs with lemon/orange zest, juices, garlic, olive oil, mustard, honey, salt, pepper, chili flakes, and thyme.
+In a large bowl or zip bag, combine chicken thighs with lemon/orange zest, juices, Dijon mustard, garlic, olive oil, salt, pepper, chili flakes, and thyme.
 Marinate at least 30 minutes (up to 4 hours for deeper flavor but its better if you marinate over night).

 Sear with Intention

-Flip to sear the other side and cook 3 more minutes.
-Remove chicken thighs briefly from pan to a plate.
+Flip and sear the second side for another 3 minutes.
+Remove the chicken briefly to a plate.

 Layer